Best Guide to Online Passport Renewal: Fee, Requirements, And DFA Appointment Tips

 - ePassport expires within the next year, and

-- ePassport already full and you need more space for your future travels.
+- ePassport is already full, and you need more space for future travels.

 If you are qualified, you can proceed with your online ePassport renewal.

 Here are the requirements you’ll need to renew your passport.